2022

 More information about the winter school here.

-**A full report of this workshop is coming soon**
+**A full report of this session is available as SOLAS Event Report Issue 34**

 The Cryosphere and ATmospheric CHemistry (CATCH) Open Science Workshop 2022 was held online during 9-13 May 2022, with a focus on natural processes specific to cold regions of the Earth.
 SOLAS was a co-sponsor of this virtual event.